Read-The-Question/rtq-review/apps/review-tag-web/README.md

 LongDivision prepared inline by the canonical asset-repository command.
 No paper assets are mirrored into this repository's `public/` tree.

+The generated `allTagsToml` collection and discovered `exemplarsLevel<Tier>Toml` collections can be browsed in Tag Review, but are read-only.
+Tag mutations remain available only for the canonical and existing editable derived collections.

 ## Checks and production build

 ```bash